temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 #### Check Workflow logic

-Check your [Client and Worker configuration](/references/configuration) files for missing or invalid target values, such as:
+Check your [Client and Worker configuration](/references/configuration) files for missing or invalid target values, such as the following:

 - Server names
 - Network or host addresses